 Flaky Gluten-Free Apple Turnovers with Fresh Cinnamon Filling

 These Gluten-Free Apple Turnovers are a perfect balance of a light, slightly crispy pastry and a warm, bubbly apple cinnamon filling.
-The texture of the dough sits right between a shortcrust and a puff pastry, providing a golden, buttery crunch that melts in your mouth.
+The texture of the dough sits right between a shortcrust and a puff pastry, providing a golden, buttery crunch that can compare to bakery-style.

 Inside, the fresh apple chunks are cooked briefly in a buttery sauce with cinnamon and a splash of fresh lemon juice.
 This combination creates a thick, syrupy filling that stays tucked inside the pastry as it bakes.
-It’s a simple, from-scratch dessert that is much better than any store-bought frozen option.
+It’s an easy, from-scratch dessert that is much better than any store-bought frozen option.

 Another outstanding apple dessert you may enjoy is the Gluten-Free Breakfast Apple Yogurt Cake.